 I felt very confident about the math in this project.
 I felt good about my ability to complete most of the math in this project.
-I felt a lot of the math in this project was a for me to do a I understood some of math but needed help to complete most of the problems.
-I understood all the math and did not need help to complete the problems.
-I understand most of the math but needed a little help to solve some of the problems. asily used many strategies to solve the math problems efficiently.
-I needed some help to use the best strategies for I had trouble understanding the best way to solve many solving the math problems lk together to each eveni nd religious figures.
-Wh mer of the home s and traditional on Christmas Eve.
-On this evening, the tmas church service.
-The processions repres o find meaning or a religious devotion.
-All v.
-Mr. and Mrs. Garcia live with edro is 12, Luis is 9, and Fia is 6.
-Also living grandfather.
-The far Las Posadas mod than any other holiday.
+I felt a lot of the moth in this project we for me to do I understood all the math and did not need help to complete the problems.
+I understand most of the math but needed a little help to solve some of the problems.
+I understood some or math but needed help to complete most of the problems.
+I easily used many strategies to solve the math problems efficiently.
+I needed some help to use the best strategies for I had trouble understanding the best way to solve many s.
+Garcia live with their three uis is 9, and Maria is 6.
+Also living as more than any other holid last evening of Las Pos